georgesutphin/MCB585-2023/index.md

 **Course Requirements:**
 1. Attendance in class sessions.
-2. Participation in discussions and in-class exercises.
+2. Participation in discussions and in-class computer exercises.
 3. Reading assignments, completed before class.
-4. Computer exercises before and during class.
+4. Completion of *On Your Own* content and computer exercises.
-5. Completion of final project..
+5. Completion of final project.

 **Grading Summary:**
-* 67% discussion and exercise participation, assignments
+* 67% discussion,  exercise participation, completion and understanding of *On Your Own* content, assignments
 * 33% student research final project proposals, final report with code, and presentation

 ## Prerequisites